Bohemian Bedroom Decor: 20 Ideas to Steal in 2026

 The bohemian bedroom operates on a different design logic from most other interior styles.
 Where modern or minimalist design achieves its quality through editing and restraint, bohemian design achieves its quality through accumulated layering — more textiles, more objects, more patterns — held together by an underlying colour and material logic that is not always immediately apparent.
+It is one of the most budget-friendly styles to pursue, since much of its character comes from secondhand and vintage pieces sourced at low cost rather than from expensive new purchases.

 The bed is the visual anchor of any bedroom, and in a bohemian room it should be the most layered and generous element in the space.
 The approach is to stack different textiles in a compatible palette: a flat sheet in a pattern (block-printed cotton or linen with a simple repeat), a plain duvet in a complementary colour, a vintage quilt or handmade throw across the foot, and a collection of cushions in different sizes, patterns, and origins.